Amit Shah: Entry into politics

 Modi and Shah used the same strategy to reduce Congress' influence over the state's powerful co-operatives, which played an important role in the state's economy.
 In 1999, Shah was elected as the president of the Ahmedabad District Cooperative Bank (ADCB), the biggest cooperative bank in India.
-In Gujarat, such elections had traditionally been won on caste considerations, and the co-operative banks had traditionally been controlled by Patels, Gaderias and Kshatriyas.
+In Gujarat, such elections had traditionally been won on caste considerations, and the co-operative banks had traditionally been controlled by Patels, Gadarias and Kshatriyas.
 Despite not belonging to any of these castes, Shah won the election.
 At that time, the bank was on the verge of collapse, as they had accumulated losses of ₹36 crores.
 Shah turned around the bank's fortune within a year; the following year, the bank registered a profit of ₹27 crores.
 By 2014, its profit had increased to around ₹250 crores.
 Shah also ensured that 11 of the bank's 22 directors were BJP loyalists.

 Modi and Shah also sought to reduce Congress' hold over sports bodies in the state.
 Shah served as the president of the Gujarat State Chess Association.
 In 2009, he became the vice-president of the profitable Gujarat Cricket Association (GCA), while Modi served as its president.
 In 2014, after Modi became Prime Minister of India, Shah became the president of GCA.

 Modi, who had become a general secretary in the party's state unit by the early 1990s, used his influence to get bigger roles for Shah.
 He convinced Patel to appoint Shah as the chairman of the Gujarat State Financial Corporation, a public sector financial institution that finances small and medium-scale enterprises.
 After Shankersinh Vaghela and some other leaders complained about Modi's growing popularity in the Gujarat government, the party leadership moved Modi out of Gujarat to the BJP headquarters in Delhi.
 During this time (1995–2001), Shah served as Modi's confidante in Gujarat.